geo7/plotting_examples/README.md

 Simple dots with median lines - might be nice to add a kde to this as well.

+The y-axis is redundant here as there are only two options (`0.6` doesn't make any sense).

 ![](images/y2022/binary_outcome_variable.png)

 ## [`box_plot_w_scatter_distributions`](https://github.com/geo7/plotting_examples/blob/main/plotting_examples/y2022/box_plot_w_scatter_distributions/plot.py)